Coordinating Charitable Donations with Leontief Preferences: Equilibrium distributions

 \subsection{Public good markets}

-While equilibrium distributions are defined as Nash equilibria in a strategic game, they can also be seen as market equilibria in a stylized public good market.
-To this end, consider a market in which each charity corresponds to a divisible public good in unlimited supply.
+We defined equilibrium distributions via Nash equilibria that arise in a strategic game where agents' strategies correspond to their individual distributions.
+One can also see them as market equilibria in a stylized public good market.
+Consider a market in which each charity corresponds to a divisible public good in unlimited supply.
 Each agent has a budget of $C_i$ to spend on public goods and preferences on how the endowment $C_N$ should be distributed among the goods.
 Each public good is available at the same unit price.
-A distribution is in equilibrium if no agent can increase her utility by redistributing her budget.
+A market equilibrium is a vector of individual distributions such that the distribution of each agent maximizes the agent's utility subject to her budget constraints. \footnote{This observation holds for general utility functions, not just Leontief.}